-Credit risk represents the potential financial loss that the Company and the Group companies may incur in the event that a counterparty of a financial instrument fails to fulfill its contractual obligations.
-Credit risk arises principally from debt instruments.
+Credit risk is defined as the risk of financial loss to the Group if a trading partner or a counterparty in a transaction fails to meet its contractual obligations.
+Credit risk arises principally from the Group's receivables from customers, loans and cash and cash equivalents.

 The objective of risk management is to establish and maintain a stable and sustainable portfolio of loans and other investments in debt instruments in terms of both quality and value.
 This is achieved by implementing an appropriate credit limit policy.